Lorraine Schneider favors "timeouts" when it comes to disciplining her kindergartner.

-The judicial system will decide if Smith's actions were parental discipline or child abuse.
+The judicial system will decide whether Smith's actions were parental discipline or child abuse.

-But to Rachel Mayer, 37, a stay-at-home Tampa mother of five, spanking should only be done out of love, without injury and only when there's proper warnings and explanations so the child understands the reasons behind it.
+But to Rachel Mayer, 37, a stay-at-home Tampa mother of five, spanking should be done only out of love, without injury and only when there are proper warnings and explanations so that the child understands the reasons behind it.

 - - -